EddyLuten/mkdocs-alias-plugin/README.md

 ## Local Development

-Installing a localy copy of the plugin:
+Installing a local copy of the plugin:

 ```zsh
 pip install -e /path/to/mkdocs-alias-plugin/